ShadowBrother/mws-restaurant-stage-1/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+## Project Overview: Stage 2

 For the **Restaurant Reviews** projects, I incrementally converted a static webpage to a mobile-ready web application.
 In **Stage One**, I took a static design that lacks accessibility and converted the design to be responsive on different sized displays and accessible for screen reader use.
 I also added a service worker to begin the process of creating a seamless offline experience for users.

+For **Stage Two**, I made use of given sails API server to fetch data, and cached responses using IndexedDB as well as making necessary changes for site to pass lighthouse audit

 ### How to run

 1. Run 'npm install' to install dependencies.

-2. Run 'grunt' to run default grunt tasks
+2. Run 'gulp' to run default gulp tasks

 3. cd to newly created 'build' folder